There are many ways to make a mistake when it comes to using medications. You could:

 - Your bathroom medicine cabinet may not be the best place to store medications, despite the name.
 Showers and bathtubs can make your bathroom too humid.

 - Store medications high up and out of sight, even if you don’t have children of your own.
-Children of guests can get into your medication in the blink of an eye.
+If guests bring over children, they might find the medications if they’re easily accessible.

 Keeping medications away from children

 Children are naturally curious and won’t hesitate to explore the medicine cabinet.
-That’s why keeping medications in a place your child can’t easily access is crucial.
-The Centers for Disease Control and Prevention (CDC) estimates that roughly 60,000 children end up in the emergency room each year because they ingested medication when an adult wasn’t watching.
+That’s why it’s crucial to keep medications in a place your child can’t easily access.

-To keep your child safe, follow these simple tips for storing your medications, including vitamins and supplements:
+To keep children safe, follow these simple tips for storing your medications, including vitamins and supplements:

-- Always replace the cap on a medicine bottle after using it.
-Also make sure the safety cap locks into place.
+- Always replace the cap on a medication bottle after using it.
+Also make sure that the safety cap locks into place.
 If the medication has a safety cap, you should hear it click.

-- Put your medicine away immediately after using it.
-Never leave them out on the counter, even for a few moments.
+- Put your medication away immediately after using it.
+Never leave it out on the counter, even for a few moments.